Updated on 21 September 2023

 Advice and guidance

 Your faculty or department should be your first point of contact if you have questions or concerns about your studies.
 Please also check your emails and KEATS regularly for updates.

-Outside of strike days, make use of personal tutor and lecturer office hours to discuss your course content, upcoming assignments and essays.
+Remember to make use of personal tutor and lecturer office hours to discuss your course content, upcoming assignments and essays.

 Our Advice teams are available for advice relating to your studies, including financial and immigration advice.
-Please note that student visa conditions are not impacted by classes cancelled due to industrial action.

 KCLSU Advice also offers impartial and confidential academic advice with issues affecting your studies.

 We completely understand that industrial action can cause additional stress and pressure on top of studying.
 If you are concerned about how this period may impact your studies, please speak with your department or personal tutors.

 - Wellbeing & Welfare – You can book an appointment with our team of advisors to discuss and support your personal wellbeing

 - Chaplaincy – Emotional support and practised listeners for students of all faiths and none